 (1864 - 1865), Tallahassee

-A 100 square-foot earthtwork that, according to local tradition, was hastily created by local citizens in March 1865 at Patrick Houston's Lakeland Plantation after 1000 Union Negro troops landed near St. Marks.
+A 100 feet square earthwork that, according to local tradition, was hastily created by local citizens in March 1865 at Patrick Houston's Lakeland Plantation after 1000 Union Negro troops landed near St. Marks.
 Most likely it was originally built in late 1864 as part of the state capital's defensive line.
 Traces of the tree-covered earthworks remain in the park located about 1000 feet east of the Capital City Country Club clubhouse.

 Camp Mary Davis (2)